launchtray/hatch/tools/hatch-cli/src/templates/webapp/template/src/managers/README.md

 #### Location change handlers
 Methods decorated with `@onLocationChange()`, which run whenever a UI route is loaded.
 These methods run both on the server and on the client.
-The server runs them during server-side rendering for the route that has been requested by the browser.If server-side rendering is enabled, by default the client does not run onLocationChange handlers on the initial client load, as it would have been run during the initial server-side render.
+The server runs them during server-side rendering for the route that has been requested by the browser.
+If server-side rendering is enabled, by default the client does not run onLocationChange handlers on the initial client load, as it would have been run during the initial server-side render.
 The client does run the location change handler on all client-side navigation events after (but not including) the initial load.
 Furthermore, if the runOnClientLoad argument is passed to onLocationChange (e.g. @onLocationChange({runOnClientLoad = true}), the handler is